 Emerging Biotechnological Innovations

 Advances in gene editing technologies, especially those based on CRISPR methods, contain immense opportunities for the specific targeting and manipulation of pest populations.
-One of them is the use of gene drives that are aimed at spreading detrimental traits rapidly in insect populations, which are under consideration for disease vector management of Aedes aegypti and agricultural pest management of Drosophila suzukii and Spodoptera frugiperda (Esvelt et al., 2014; Champer et al., 2018).
+One of them is the use of gene drives that are aimed at spreading detrimental traits rapidly in insect populations, which are under consideration for disease vector management of Aedes aegypti and agricultural pest management of Drosophila suzukii (scientific names have to be followed by the author's family name and the year, when they are first mentioned). and Spodoptera frugiperda (Esvelt et al., 2014; Champer et al., 2018).
 Although these technologies show potential, they need to overcome various hurdles related to safety, ethical implications and the regulatory landscape before reaching extensive deployment.

 At the same time, synthetic biology is providing new methods for pest management in the form of engineered symbiotic microorganisms, pest detection biosensors, and genetically modified crops that contain programmable defense systems (Bervoets and Charlier, 2019).
 Through the use of module gene constructs, it is possible to introduce inducible resistance technologies that can later confer decreased harmful environmental impact while improving biosafety.